hugoflug/streact/README.md

 ### @st.component

 The `component` decorator declares a function to be a component.
-In Streamlit, all keys must be globally unique.
+In Streamlit, all element keys must be globally unique.
 Inside a Streact component, keys are only required to be unique within that component.
-When calling a component function, you must always specify `key` as a key word argument.
+Because of this, whenever you want a reusable bit of Streamlit code, you should put it in a component.

 ### st.use_state
 `use_state` returns the current component's state.
 As input, it takes the initial value of the state.
 Unlike in React, there is no `set_state`.
 Just mutate the state directly instead.